mitchdowd/DocuSign.NetCore/README.md

+_**Notice**: As the official DocuSign C# client now supports .NET Core, this package is no longer maintained.
+It is recommended that you use the official [DocuSign C# API](https://github.com/docusign/docusign-csharp-client) instead._

 # DocuSign .NET Core Client

 This is an exploratory implementation of the DocuSign API within a .NET Core compatible C# implementation.